Macrometacorp/docs/docs/apps/crypto-trading.md

 ## Configure the Crypto App

 1. Log in to the [Macrometa Console](https://auth.paas.macrometa.io/)
 2. Go to the Collections tab and create a new `Doc` collection named `trades` with `collection stream enabled` checked.
 3. Click **Stream Workers**.
 4. Click **New Stream Worker** named `Crypto-Trading-App`.

-5. Copy and past the code example into the editor.
+5. Copy and past the [code example](#crypto-app-stream-worker-code) into the editor.
+6. Click **Save**.
+When you do we validate your code.

-6. Click **Save** and enable on location that is closest to where you are located around the globe.
+7. After you click save you will be prompted to select one or more locations to deploy your Stream Worker.
+Choose the location that is closest to where you are located, and click **Save**.

-7. Click **Publish**.
+8. Click **Publish**.

 Once you the publish the Stream Worker, go over to our [live frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) and use your Macrometa account credentials to log into your account.
 Select the location you deployed the Stream Worker to, and you will see the app come to life!